espoon-voltti/evaka/README.md

 SPDX-License-Identifier: LGPL-2.1-or-later
 -->

-# eVaka – ERP for early childhood education
+# eVaka® – ERP for early childhood education

 [![REUSE status](https://api.reuse.software/badge/github.com/espoon-voltti/evaka)](https://api.reuse.software/info/github.com/espoon-voltti/evaka)

 <!-- This project is registered with the REUSE API: https://api.reuse.software/ -->

-This is eVaka – an ERP system developed for early childhood education in Finland.
+This is eVaka® – an ERP system developed for early childhood education in Finland.
 It is a web application developed using modern technologies and designed to be deployed in cloud environment.

-**Caution:** eVaka is currently under very active development.
+**Caution:** eVaka® is currently under very active development.
 At this point, it is not yet adviced to start developing or running your custom solution based on this project.
 Most likely, the project will evolve considerably before reaching more stable phase.
 Please refer to